Last updated on June 23rd, 2023 at 09:13 am

 Looking for help repairing your RV’s existing coroplast underbelly?
 Check out this handy kit from Flex Mend, a bundle including a non-adhesive flexible roll and an adhesive tape-like roll of their signature product.

-While this is not a solution if you’re like me and have a couple holes in your metal frame, it is a solution if you just need some coroplast repair on an existing insulated underbelly.
-It is just like duct tape: unroll, peel, and stick!
+While this is not a solution if you’re like me and have a couple of holes in your metal frame, it’s a potential option if you just need some coroplast repair on an existing insulated underbelly.
+It’s just like duct tape: unroll, peel, and stick!
 Anyone can use this product, though if you use the non-adhesive version you’ll need to purchase an additional adhesive for it.
 You can see the latest price on Amazon by clicking here.

 Best Tape Measure: General Tools LTM1 2-in-1 Laser Tape Measure

 A laser tape measure?
 How cool is that!?
 You’ll be the envy of the neighborhood, as well as a happy camper taking measurements from beneath your cramped rig.
-The laser side of this tape measure can range up to 50 feet, so that you can measure from one end of your rig to the other no matter how large!
+The laser side of this tape measure can range up to 50 feet so it’s possible to measure from one end of a rig to the other no matter how large!

 Understanding the value and perks of RV underbelly insulation is important, especially if your rig doesn’t have any installed yet.
 Whether you go to an RV dealer or do the work yourself, having an insulated underbelly is a wonderful addition to any rig.
 Your feet will thank you should you take the camper out this winter!